jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 * sdhost (now the default, but you can overclock)

 They all come from the official Raspberry Pi kernel tree so I have confidence they all work fine.
 I need  more hardware to test most of them.

+NOTE: For now at least, 4.4 *dtoverlay* definitions in `config.txt` require the full dtb name

+For example

+    dtoverlay=iqaudio-dacplus-overlay.dtb

+instead of something like this that worked with 4.1 kernels

+    dtoverlay=iqaudio-dacplus

+I did not go back an check whether the full dtb name works in 4.1 kernels, I'm only using 4.4 kernels now.
+If you are sticking with 4.1 kernels and find issues with overlays loading, I would go back to using the shortened name.

 ### Ubuntu Workstation Setup